uwdata/boba/example/hurricane/README.md

 ### Notes

-1. Simonsohn generated 1728 universes, while we created only 864 universes.
-We wrote our multiverse specification according to the definition in page 4 of Simonsohn's appendix.
-But in their actual implementation, Simonsohn separated the first decision (of size 6) into a cross product of two decisions (3x4), thus doubling the size of the final multiverse.
+1. The multiverse specification has two versions: `template.py`, which follows the decision definitions in page 4 of Simonsohn's appendix and creates 864 universes, and `repro.R`, which replicates Simonsohn's code implementation to create 1728 universes.
+The difference is due to separating the first decision (of size 6) into a cross product of two decisions (3x4), thus doubling the size of the final multiverse.

 2. As we used a slightly different dataset than the one used by Jung et al., we did not obtain the same result when using the original specification in Jung's study.